-Upon arrival in Kathmandu airport apply and get visa on arrival.
-Meet guide outside the arrival terminal and transfer to hotel.
+Upon arrival in Kathmandu airport, apply and get visa on arrival.
+Meet the guide outside the arrival terminal and get transferred to hotel.
 Dinner this evening is Nepali authentic food at a local restaurant with a Nepalese cultural folk dance program.
 Overnight in Kathmandu at Kasthamandap boutique hotel (D).

 Day 02, Fri: Kathmandu

 Visit two World Heritage listed religious sites this morning, Pashupatinath temple and Boudhanath Stupa.
 See devotees taking ritual dips in the holy Bagmati river then visit the giant Buddhist shrine dating back to 7th century and is regarded as one of the "must visit" places for Buddhist followers in their lifetime.
 In the afternoon, we will visit the ancient city of Bhaktapur, the third major town in the valley.
-Enjoy the cobblestone streets free of traffic and visit Lion Gate, five-storied Nyatapolo temple and the Palace of 55 Windows.
+Enjoy the cobblestone streets free of traffic and visit the main attractions here.
 Overnight in Kathmandu at Kasthamandap boutique hotel (B).

 Day 03, Sat: Flight to Lhasa